hdykokd/obsidian-vertical-tabs-view/README.md

 ## Features

-- Provides a vertical view of tabs
+- Provides a vertical tabs view
+  - Tabs are sortable, but changes will not sync with the original ones.

 ### Commands

-- Cycle Previous Tab
+- Cycle previous tab
-- Cycle Next Tab
+- Cycle next tab

 ## Installation

+### Community

+Not published yet.

 ### BRAT